bnb-chain/BEPs/BEP7.md

 This can be performed only when the following conditions are satisfied:

-1. Performance is the collection owner.
+1. Executor is the collection owner.

 2. Mintable value of the collection is true